brenno-duarte/phpdeprecated/README.md

-# PHP DEPRECATED
+# PHP Deprecated component

 PHP component used to search for deprecated resources in your project, such as classes, traits, enums, and others.
+This component also searches for subclasses that are deprecated.

+## Requeirements

+- PHP >= 8.3

 ## Installation